At ADSS we don't just support people with dementia, we also support the professionals who care for them.

 Every year, we conduct an extensive evaluation to measure our impact and see whether the services we deliver are meeting people’s needs.
 Our latest survey found that:

-• 74% of people say they feel less lonely since accessing our services.
+80% feel less lonely after accessing our services.

 Looking ahead, our new strategy launched in 2024 sets out our goals for 2030: to be an award-winning, well-known and sustainability charity for people living with dementia and their carers.